dataiku/dss-plugin-eks-clusters/README.md

 ## Release notes

 ### v1.0.6
-- IAM role to assume capability on all cluster operation added
+- Add capability to assume IAM role on all cluster operation
-- fixed use of `AWS_DEFAULT_REGION` environment variable
+- Fix use of `AWS_DEFAULT_REGION` environment variable

 ### v1.0.5
 - Add support for Python 3